nui-ai/mediapipe/README.md

    ```bash
    docker build --no-cache -t mediapipe-build .
    ```
-3. To test the bazel build inside the container at par with how you would run it outside of a docker container:
+3. To test the bazel build inside a container started from that image:
    ```bash
    docker run --rm -it -v "$PWD":/mediapipe mediapipe-build /bin/bash
    ```